darveshkumar1610/Python/README.md

 # Python
-Install Pycharm for Python
+# Install Pycharm for Python
 - Create the First Python ''Hello World'' Program using Print Function

-- Create & Use Variables in Python
+# Variables in Python
   - Never start with Number or special character except underscore(_)
   - Never have space in between
     - Memory address assigned to Values